neiltranterralogic/roku_builder/README.md

  * device_info -> user: dev username for the roku device
  * device_info -> password: dev password for the roku device

+ * projects: this is a hash of project objects
+ * projects -> default: the key for the default project

+ Each project has the following options:
  * repo_dir: full path of the git repository the houses the roku app
  * app_name: Name used when packaging the app
  * production: a default stage (see below)